-Then we study the influence of institutional punishment, and the results show that trust-based strategies enhance user adoption, which further increases with stronger institutional punishment.
-In the scenario without trust-based strategies (Figure \ref{fig:finite2}, first column), low institutional punishment ($v$) results in the dominance of non-adoption (AllN) and developer defection.
-However, as institutional punishment increases, unconditional adoption (AllA) and developer cooperation gradually take over the system.
-It is worth noting that when the monitoring cost is low ($\epsilon=0.1$), TFT maintains a consistent presence regardless of institutional punishment.
-In the scenario with trust-based strategies (Figure \ref{fig:finite2}, second column), when the monitoring cost becomes high ($\epsilon=0.5, 1$), trust-based strategies lose their advantage, and users primarily adopt AllN or AllA relying on institutional punishment.
-On the other hand, when the monitoring cost is low ($\epsilon=0.1$), TUA and DtG coexist with TFT and are largely unaffected by institutional punishment, while AllA and AllN show a similar tendency to the first scenario.
-In the comparison of user adoption between the two cases (Figure \ref{fig:finite2}, last column), reliable high adoption is built due to the trust-based strategies and continues to rise as institutional punishment increases.
+We then study the influence of institutional punishment $v$, again connecting to the risk-dominance conditions that favour creator cooperation when $v$ exceeds the effective safety cost.
+In the scenario without trust-based strategies (Figure~\ref{fig:finite2}, first column), low $v$ leads to a regime dominated by non-adoption (AllN) and creator defection, as predicted when $v < c$.
+As $v$ increases, AllA and cooperative creators gradually take over.
+When monitoring is cheap ($\epsilon=0.1$), TFT maintains a significant presence across $v$, reflecting that persistent monitoring is still viable at low cost.
+With trust-based strategies (second column), high monitoring costs ($\epsilon=0.5, \ 1$) erode the advantage of TUA and DtG.
+This is in line with the analytical conditions in which large $\epsilon$ makes these strategies less competitive and users primarily rely on AllN or AllA, backed by institutional punishment.
+At low monitoring costs, however, TUA and DtG coexist with TFT and are relatively insensitive to $v$, while AllA/AllN respond as in the baseline case.
+The right column shows that, across all $v$, trust-based strategies build and sustain higher adoption, and this advantage grows as punishment strengthens.